Early Learning STEM Australia

 Exploring STEM practices helps children weave strong skills in many areas such as problem solving and communication that are useful later in life.

-If you are an educator, ELSA can help you with:
+ELSA can help educators with:

 - Gaining more confidence in exploring STEM at your preschool to provide the best learning outcomes for children.